'Proud' Leipzig boss Nagelsmann relishing facing ex-mentor, PSG coach Tuchel - RFI

 "We had trained for the situation when we went 1-0 up, but things didn't work out exactly.

-"The boys sorted things out for themselves on the pitch and showed how mentally strong they are, so I am really proud of them."
+"The boys sorted things out for themselves and showed how mentally strong they are, so I am really proud of them."

+This is the first time Leipzig have made the knock-out stages of the Champions League and having already beaten Tottenham in the last 16, they want to make more are history.

+Their captain Yussuf Poulsen, 26, who joined in 2013-14 when Leipzig were in Germany's third division, acknowledged the magnitude of the achievement for the eastern Germany club backed by energy drinks firm Red Bull.

 © 2020 AFP